UU-Hydro/GLOBGM/README.md

 For the 'Write Tiled Parameter Data' pre-processing, PCR-Raster Python should be installed, see steps 1-3 in 'How to install' section at the [PCR-GLOBWB](https://github.com/UU-Hydro/PCR-GLOBWB_model) GitHub repository.
 For this pre-processing, the modified PCR-GLOBWB Python model files are located in [model_tools_src/python/pcr-globwb/](model_tools_src/python/pcr-globwb/).

-The GLOBGM pre-processing stept 'Prepare Model Partitioning' and 'Partition and Write Model Input' require the Fortran compilation of the tools located in [model_tools_src/fortran/](model_tools_src/fortran/), repectively.
+The GLOBGM pre-processing steps 'Prepare Model Partitioning' and 'Partition and Write Model Input' require the Fortran compilation (e.g. using [Intel](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler.html#gs.hn3ht0) or [GNU](https://gcc.gnu.org/fortran/)) of the tools located in [model_tools_src/fortran/](model_tools_src/fortran/).
 Note that for some of these tools (i.e. *catchcreatemetis*, *mf6ggm*) the code should be linked with [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/download).
 For this, METIS should be compiled at 64-bit precision (see [model_tools_scr/c/metis/metis.h](/model_tools_src/c/metis/metis.h)).

-Furthermore, for running the model ('Run Model') the parallel MODFLOW 6 code should be compiled with a Fortran compiler (e.g. Intel or GNU) and linked with the Message Passing Interface library (see e.g. the template [model_tools_src/fortran/modflow6/makefile](model_tools_src/fortran/modflow6/makefile)).
+For running the model ('Run Model') the parallel MODFLOW 6 code should be compiled with a Fortran compiler and linked with the Message Passing Interface library (see e.g. the template [model_tools_src/fortran/modflow6/makefile](model_tools_src/fortran/modflow6/makefile)).

 ## How to run